vegardgs-ksat/blog/posts/tired_of_rest.md

 organization starts out with a reasonable 20 teams.
 Performing a search for users accepts some filtering on users belonging to any of the specified teams.
 Given that each team is represented with an UUID, your query string starts growing in length rather quickly.
 What ends up working just fine when the organization is small-ish with 20 teams, ends up failing when the organization grew to 200 teams.
-This ends up exceeding the URL limits, which arbitrarily enforced throughout the internet ecosystem.
+This ends up exceeding the URL limits, which is arbitrarily enforced throughout the internet ecosystem.

-The worst part about this scenario, is that its remains a ticking time-bomb in your API.
+The worst part about this scenario, is that it remains a ticking time-bomb in your API.
 You _may_ of course attempt to follow the original HTTP/1.1 specification from 1999 in [RFC 2616](https://datatracker.ietf.org/doc/html/rfc2616) and return a `414 Request-URI Too Long` - if you are not arbitrarily cut-off by an intermediary proxy or gateway outside of your control.
-Whether or not your can adequately document and guarantee this behavior on the modern web is an entirely different story.
+Whether or not you can adequately document and guarantee this behavior on the modern web is an entirely different story.
 The server/infrastructure landscape is entirely different than what was true at the time the RFC was accepted.